X16Community/x16-smc/doc/update-with-bad-bootloader-v2.md

 If you follow this guide, you will most likely be able to update the SMC without bricking it and having to use an external tool.
 But you do have to use a small patch wire.

-WARNING: Although this guide explains how to perform this update, there is still a risk of something failing, causing a bricked SMC (requiring an external programmer) or even a shorted X16, in case wrong pins are connected.
+WARNING: Although this guide explains how to perform the update, there is still a risk of something failing, causing a bricked SMC (requiring an external programmer) or even a shorted X16, in case wrong pins are connected.
 Proceed at your own risk.

-This procedure have only been tested with R47 ROM and VERA.
+The procedure has been tested with R47 and R48 Kernal and VERA 47.0.2.
 Enter "HELP" and ensure that you have these versions:
-- COMMANDER X16 ROM RELEASE R47
+- COMMANDER X16 ROM RELEASE R47/R48
 - VERA: V47.0.2

-If you have an older version (e.g. R45), start upgrading to R47.
+If you have an older version (e.g. R45), start by upgrading to R47 or R48.
 See here for a guide:
 - https://www.facebook.com/groups/CommanderX16/posts/1585423168875438/ or
 - https://x16community.github.io/faq/articles/r47%20update%20guide.html

 IMPORTANT: DO NOT DOWNLOAD AND UPDATE SMC FIRMWARE AT THIS STEP!

-Once VERA and ROM have been updated to R47, type "HELP" and note the SMC version.
+Once VERA has been updated to 47.0.2 and the ROM has been updated to R47/R48, type "HELP" and note the SMC version.
 You can also poll the bootloader version using "PRINT I2CPEEK($42,$8E)".
 If it shows "2", you may either have the good or the bad v2 bootloader.
 You may want to take a picture of the versions you have before you proceed.
-The bad bootloader seem to at least be present in PR boards between PR00100 and PR00831, with SMC version 45.1.0.
+The bad bootloader seems to at least be present in PR boards between PR00100 and PR00831, with SMC version 45.1.0.
 From around PR00900, X16s are delivered with 47.0.0, likely with a good bootloader.

 ### Update procedure